 Transport networks are evolving to support dynamic and short-lived services with diverse quality of service (QoS) requirements [1]-[3], such as enhanced mobile broadband and ultra-reliable low-latency communication [4] through 5G network slicing [5].
-This evolution towards network slicing is being fueled by recent advances in Elastic Optical Network (EON) virtualization [5], [6], as EONs support finer-grained spectrum allocation and tuning of transmission configurations (such as modulation format, forward error correction (FEC) overhead, and baudrate) that allow rightsize EON resource allocation to network slices [7], [8].
+This evolution towards network slicing is being fueled by recent advances in Elastic Optical Network (EON) virtualization [5], [6], as EONs support finer-grained spectrum allocation and tuning of transmission configurations (such as modulation format, forward error correction (FEC) overhead, and baudrate) that allow to rightsize EON resource allocation to network slices [7], [8].
 Hence, EON-enabled transport networks can leverage their flexible resource allocation capabilities to offer to customers tailored and dynamic network slices, typically in terms of a virtual networks (VN) consisting of virtual nodes connected by virtual links.

 A key challenge in supporting dynamic services with short lifetime through network slicing is how to deal with the lack of a priori knowledge of slice arrivals and departures.
-Without such knowledge, it has been observed that slice resource allocation become sub-optimal over time, and, in the specific case of EONs, underlying spectrum resources become fragmented and capacity utilization becomes skewed [9], [10].
+Without such knowledge, it has been observed that slice resource allocation becomes sub-optimal over time, and, in the specific case of EONs, underlying spectrum resources become fragmented and capacity utilization becomes skewed [9], [10].
 Such imbalanced and fragmented spectrum utilization can result in blocking future VN requests [9].
 For these reasons, it is essential to re-optimize resources allocated to VNs to minimize fragmentation, ensuring optimal resource utilization, and making room for future VN requests.

 In this paper, we address the problem of re-optimizing network slice or VN embedding on an EON.
 VN embedding on EON involves allocating spectrum resources to a VN by mapping the virtual nodes and virtual links on EON nodes and paths with appropriate transmission configuration [7].
 Among the possible objectives, we focus on reducing spectrum fragmentation through re-optimization of VN embedding.
-Spectrum fragmentation is a direct side-effect of dynamic arrival and departure of VNs and can have far reaching impact such as rejection of future VN establishment requests, resulting in lost revenues.
-Therefore, defragmentation is considered crucial for network operators and has attracted remarkable attention in research [9].
-Note that minimizing fragmentation alone without any consideration for spectrum usage may lead to unbounded increase in spectrum usage.
-Therefore, measures have to be taken to limit additional spectrum usage during defragmentation, which adds additional challenge to the re-optimization problem.
-While solving the network slice embedding re-optimization problem, we only consider modifying virtual link embedding.
-Virtual nodes of a network slice typically have location constraints and host the network functions of a slice.
-These nodes are usually mapped to an EON node equipped with compute resources located at a metro data center (MDC) or a Point-of-Presence (PoP) site, which are connected by the EON-enabled transport network.
-EONs in this way form the backbone of telecommunications infrastructure and are primarily concerned with spectrum resources.
+Defragmentation is considered crucial for network operators and has attracted remarkable attention in research [9].
+Since minimizing fragmentation alone may lead to unbounded increase in spectrum usage, we measure to limit additional spectrum usage during defragmentation, which adds additional challenge to the re-optimization problem.
+While solving the network slice embedding re-optimization problem, we only consider modifying virtual link embedding, as virtual nodes of a network slice typically have location constraints (e.g., they are mapped to an EON node equipped with compute resources located at a metro data center (MDC) or a Point-of-Presence (PoP) site).